robofont-mechanic/Mechanic/README.md

 	Because Mechanic checks the locally installed extension's plist against your git tags, you'll need to manually ensure that the version in your `info.plist` matches your release's tagged version.
 Mechanic recognizes major, minor, and patch level versions, `X.Y.Z`.
 Patch level is optional.

-2. **Your extension exists in the root directory**.
-Mechanic (currently) installs the first RoboFont extension that it finds in the base folder of your repository.
-This means that it is not possible to store multiple extensions in a single repository, nor can your extension be stored in a sub directory of the repository.
+2. **Your repository contains one extension**.
+Mechanic (currently) installs the first RoboFont extension that it finds in your repository.
+This means that it is not possible to store multiple extensions in a single repository.

 3. **You're working on the master branch**.
-Mechanic will always download the most up to date version of your software from the master branch.
+Mechanic will always download the most recent tagged version of your software from the master branch.